-It has been a while since Rwanda was awarded the organisation of the 2025 World Cup.
-A unique one on several levels.
+It's been a while since Rwanda hosted the WORLD CUP 2025 was assigned.
+A unique achievement on several levels.
 Apart from being a world championship on the African continent, it is also a developing cycling country.
 So no Middle Eastern scenes, where money was clearly the main motivator.
-Images of the Tour of Rwanda have already shown enthusiastic crowds and more local races also present a completely different picture.
+Images of the Tour du Rwanda have already shown enthusiastic crowds and more local courses also present a totally different picture.
 Speaking of images: when I think of Rwanda, I automatically think back to 1994.
 An image that just lingers.
 We dove in to see if we could turn that image around.
-I think we succeeded quite well and cycling in Rwanda is a crazy possibility.
+I think we succeeded very well and cycling in Rwanda is a crazy possibility.

 Rwanda is a wonderful cycling destination

 Just a bit of topography.
 Rwanda is located in Africa in the southern hemisphere and is neighbours with Tanzania, Burundi Uganda and Congo-Kinshasa.
 The capital of Rwanda is Kigali and with 1.1 mln inhabitants, it is a city of stature.
 With 26,338 km2, Rwanda is also a bit bigger than the Netherlands.
 Due to the sometimes poor infrastructure, travelling from east to west is a hefty undertaking anyway.
 Quite different from the nicely paved A12 or A1 in the Netherlands.
 Rwanda is known as the land of 1,000 hills.
-It is green, rugged and you can see many kinds of wildlife in real life.
-Truly a crazy destination to explore by bike.
+It is green, rugged and you can see many species of wildlife in real life.
+Rwanda and Uganda are known for gorillas.
+Although Rwanda does not actively promote it on the one hand, it is a logical stopover in your trip.
+Because say it yourself, gorillas in the wild, you don't see that often.
+Rwanda is a crazy cycling destination and the World Cup is yet to come!

 Basecamp Kigali